 Next, we can go client side to make use of SvelteKit GraphQL queries using fetch only.

-23, we import the store we just created.
-Line
+3, we import the store we just created.
+Next, we actually

 This should all work as is.
 Optionally add a little style before continuing:

-Ok let’s take a peek at what we have so far by going to localhost:3000/ .
+OK, let’s take a peek at what we have so far by going to

-Finally we will look at how updating the store updates the user interface We will add a form in which the user can add a new currency.
-Edit
+Finally, we will look at how updating the store updates the user interface.
+We already have a form

 Try this out yourself, adding a couple of currencies.
 The interface should update straight away.

 See the follow-up post in which we automatically generate TypeScript types for the GraphQL API.
-Type generation is not too onerous in this example, though you can see how to do ti automatically for more intricate GraphQL APIs, getting free autocompletion and help spotting code errors.
+Type generation is not too onerous in this example, though you can see how to do it automatically for more intricate GraphQL APIs, getting free autocompletion and help to spot code errors.